Gateways & Payment Methods

 From your gateway configuration page, click Add Gateway.

 Select your payment gateway (not seeing the right gateways for your location?
-Check your company country settings in your Site Settings).
+Check your company country settings in your Business Entity).

 Enter your gateway credentials.
-These are typically not the credentials you use to access your virtual terminal but a set of API credentials.
-Please see our gateway-specific documentation for instructions on obtaining gateway API credentials.
+These are typically not the credentials you use to access your virtual terminal, but a set of API credentials.
+Please see our gateway-specific documentation for more information.

 Configure your Zero Dollar Authorization (ZDA) settings.
 Please test updating billing information with every card type you accept after enabling Zero Dollar Authorizations.

 If your payment gateway requires Recurly's IPs to be on an allowlist, see our IP Allowlist documentation for the full list of IPs to supply to your gateway.

 Once a gateway is configured on your Recurly site, the test configuration option can be used for a basic verification check.
 When your site is in production mode, Recurly recommends running a test transaction (and then voiding the charge) to fully validate your gateway setup before you go live.

 A payment gateway can be enabled or disabled at any time to allow transactions to flow to another gateway.
 Simply enter the gateway edit page and toggle the Gateway Status between Enabled or Disabled.
 By default, a gateway will be set as Enabled when first added to Recurly.

 For accounts with multiple gateways configured, Recurly will route transactions based on accepted card type and currency.
 Beyond that, Recurly will send the transaction to the gateway first added to the account.
 You are able to specify which gateway will be used per transaction by utilizing Recurly's Custom Gateway Routing functionality.